zcattacz/PJON_wiki/Strategies.md

 ![PJON Strategies wiki](http://www.gioblu.com/PJON/PJON-clouds.jpg)

-PJON codebase uses strategies to physically communicate through the medium used, abstracting the physical layer from its procedure.
-A Strategy is only a class containing a set of functions able to send and receive messages:
+A Strategy its a class containing a set of functions able to physically communicate data through the medium used, abstracting the physical layer from PJON procedure and codebase.

 ```cpp
 boolean can_start(uint8_t input_pin, uint8_t output_pin)